The Howard Stern Show: 2006–2012: move to SiriusXM Radio

+2013–present

 On December 9, 2010, Stern announced the signing of a new five-year contract with Sirius XM which ended in December 2015.
 In September 2013, Howard TV's contract was not renewed and the service ended.

 On December 15, 2015, Stern announced he signed a new deal with SiriusXM to continue his radio show until December 2020.
 The agreement includes a 12-year deal giving SiriusXM the rights to his radio and video archives for an upcoming streaming video app tentatively called Howard 360.

 In 2015 and 2016, The New York Times and The Washington Post addressed changes in the show's direction, with an emphasis on celebrity interviews and change in tone.
 The New York Times wrote: "Scattered among the gleefully vulgar mainstays are now long, starkly intimate live exchanges—character excavations that have made Mr. Stern one of the most deft and engrossing celebrity interviewers in the business and a sought-after stop for stars selling a movie or setting the record straight."
 Amongst the changes to the show, some Wack Pack members have been given less offensive names; Wendy the Retard was renamed Wendy the Slow Adult.
 During an interview with Madonna, Stern said of his earlier years in radio, "I used to say bad things about everybody ...
 I was an angry young man."
-Former staff member Jackie Martling commented, "Howard has become a lot of the things that he always told people not to become", while John Melendez said, "There’s nothing wrong with change, but the old Howard would probably goof on the new Howard now."
+Former staff member Jackie Martling commented, "Howard has become a lot of the things that he always told people not to become", while John Melendez said, "There's nothing wrong with change, but the old Howard would probably goof on the new Howard now."
+The Wall Street Journal attributed Stern's softening image to his chief operating officer, Marci Turk.